| Your day to day

 accounting package, ... all of them will need a version that runs on a

+newer operating system.
+One that is currently supported.
 This makes computer hardware vendors very happy.
 Your older computer

 that has worked perfectly fine with a few tweaks and upgrades and